-Phoenix Outdoor at SUWS of the Carolinas is designed to help adolescents who are struggling with alcohol addiction & abuse.
-It is the goal of Phoenix Outdoor to combine the power of the wilderness with multiple therapy approaches to help each student make meaningful and lasting positive changes in their lives.
+The Phoenix Program at SUWS of the Carolinas is designed to help adolescents, ages 13-17, who are struggling with substance abuse issues.
+It is the goal of the Phoenix Program offered at our treatment center, with the use of the wilderness and multiple therapeutic approaches, to help encourage effective change in each adolescent that comes through our doors.

 Helping a Loved One or Family Member with the Treatment Process